Thanks to generous donors, the 2019 Jang Gonchoe has been funded. Please donate to the Jang Gonchoe Endowment Fund.

 It is one of our greatest wishes to make this annual educational opportunity sustainable for years to come.
 2019 is the 25th annual inter-nunnery debate and this year you can help to make that dream come true.

 This year marks the called the Jang Gonchoe.
-In the fall, hundreds of nuns from about 8 nunneries in India and Nepal will gather for four weeks to practice intensive Tibetan Buddhist debate.
+Over 400 nuns from 9 nunneries in India and Nepal have gathered for four weeks to practice intensive Tibetan Buddhist debate.
 Here’s a report on the 2018 Jang Gonchoe.